-Community Health Sciences allows students to focus their studies in any one of eight concentrations or tracks: Maternal and Child Health, Maternal and Child Health Epidemiology, Behavioral Science and Health Promotion, Gerontology, Gender and Women’s Studies, Global Health, Survey Research Methodology and Women’s Health.
+Community Health Sciences allows students to focus their studies in any one of eight concentrations or tracks: Center of Excellence in Maternal and Child Health, Maternal and Child Health Epidemiology, Behavioral Science and Health Promotion, Gerontology, Gender and Women’s Studies, Global Health, Survey Research Methodology and Women’s Health.
 All concentrations/tracks are available to all CHS students and all degrees.
 On this page you will find a brief overview of each area of study.

 Behavioral Science and Health Promotion

 This track provides training in research, practice and policies related to aging populations.
 Students learn to use public health and life course perspectives to understand and address health and healthcare issues in aging societies.
 Emphasis is placed on identifying factors that contribute to the health and well-being of aging populations and developing, financing and managing health promotion and integrated healthcare programs that promote healthy aging.
 This track equips students to design, implement, evaluate and disseminate interventions and programs for older adults and their families, in both public and private sectors.
-For more information about this concentration, please visit the SPH Student Handbook.
+For more information about this concentration, please visit the MPH Student Handbook 2014-2015 .

 Gender and Women’s Studies

 The School of Public Health partners with the Gender and Women's Studies Program at the UIC to offer this concentration.
 GWS courses allow students to critically examine issues of women and gender, as well as their complex intersections with race, class, ethnicity, and sexual identity, providing a rich, interdisciplinary focus.
 Once admitted to SPH, students may apply to the GWS Program for admission to the concentration.
 Please visit the Women's Studies website for additional information.